 Social media is a good way for freelancers to begin building a platform for themselves, but garnering interest will go to waste without having the operation in place to handle your work requests.

-This entry will detail the tools which will help freelancers build their digital office, and why those tools are important to incorporate.
+Moving on, this entry will detail the tools which will help freelancers build their digital office, and why those tools are important to incorporate.

 Tools to help you build a remote office